Q Visa, Cultural Exchange

 After You File

-Once we receive the Form I-129, your employer will receive a:
+Once we receive your form, your sponsoring organization will receive a:

 - Receipt notice confirming we received your petition;